davidpdrsn/members/README.md

   - [x] Make list of pending and payed payments
   - [ ] Send email when creating pending payments
     - Maybe use https://rubygems.org/gems/mailcatcher/versions/0.6.1
+  - [ ] Notify members that their payment has been registered
-  - [ ] Group payed payments by date
+  - [ ] Group payed payments by date in view

 - [ ] Update `members#new` with the new fields from below